microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Divine Favor:** You gain +1 per three levels on attack and damage rolls for 10 rounds.

-**Magic Stone:** Three stones gain +1 on attack, deal 1d6 +1 damage.
-Lasts for 30 minutes or until discharged.
+**Magic Stone:** Three small throwing stones are enchanted, gaining +1 on attack and dealing 1d6 +1 damage, with a range of 20ft.
+The enchantment lasts for 30 minutes or until discharged.

 **Shield of Faith:** Aura grants +2 or higher AC bonus for 10 rounds/level.